Cardiac Telemetry Monitor Technician Career Requirements

 Cardiac telemetry monitor technicians, also known as ECG or EKG techs, can work in health clinics, hospitals, medical offices or laboratories.
 Read the job description, duties, education requirements, salary and employment outlook to decide if this is the right occupation for you.

-An EKG records electrical impulses of the heart to assess its health.
+An electrocardiogram or EKG records electrical impulses of the heart to assess its health.
 Cardiac telemetry monitor technicians prepare patients for EKGs by attaching electrodes to patients' arms, legs and chests.
 They then operate EKG machines while monitoring, interpreting and documenting patients' results.
 Cardiac telemetry monitor technicians also maintain EKG machines and troubleshoot technical problems.
 With additional training, cardiac telemetry monitor technicians may perform advanced procedures, such as stress tests or Holter monitoring.

 Cardiac telemetry monitor technicians typically have an associate's degree in EKG technology, although it may be possible to enter the field with a high school diploma and on-the-job training.
-Typical courses in a cardiac telemetry monitor technician training program include EKG techniques, medical terminology, CPR and advanced cardiac monitoring.
+Typical courses in a cardiac telemetry monitor technician training program include EKG techniques, medical terminology, CPR, and advanced cardiac monitoring.
 Some states require licensure for cardiac telemetry monitor technicians, and several professional organizations offer certification in the field.